ganesh5124/GCP/Basics/Intro.md

 * In GCP, a region refers to a specific geographical area, such as the USA, where multiple zones exist.
 * Zones are individual data centers within a region that are interconnected with low-latency links

+Hybrid Cloud
+* A setup where we utilize a private cloud or own data  center with a public cloud (like GCP)

+Resource Hierarchy in GCP : This approach ensures better management, security, and scalability for all your cloud workloads
+* GCP organizes resources into a tiered hierarchy consisting of three primary levels: organizations, folders, and projects.

+## Organization:
+* The organization resource is at the top of the hierarchy and represents an entire company or legal entity.
+It serves as the root node for all subsequent resources.

+## Folders:
+Folders provide an optional layer of grouping below the organization level.
+They can be used to separate different legal entities, departments, or teams, thus establishing clear isolation boundaries.

+## Projects:
+Projects are the foundational level where you deploy your resources, including Kubernetes clusters, virtual machines (VMs), SQL databases, and more.
+Each project represents a unique workspace for your cloud workloads.

+* A common question arises: Can resources in one project interact with those in another?
+The answer is yes.
+Provided the projects belong to the same folder and organization, inter-project interactions are possible.